10 steps for dogs and cats with ear conditions

 Because she had been treated with topical steroids in the past, whatever was suppressed was coming back to the surface.
 Tamara’s immune system revved up in a desperate attempt to give us the signal that more than the ears needed attention.

 Similar to the lights on your car’s dashboard, the ears were signalling that something deeper was wrong.
-If steroids are used in such situations this can be compared to taking a sleeping pill when your favourite dish on the stove is about to burn.
+If steroids are used in such situations this can be compared to taking a sleeping pill when your favorite dish on the stove is about to burn.

 The sleeping pill gives you temporary relief, but the consequences will be very clear and smoky at best.
-You would either need a new pot, or in the worst case a new house.
+You would either need a new pot, or in the worst case, a new house.

 Similar to the sleeping pill, steroids put the immune system to sleep and give us the illusion that all is fine.
 They bring the inflammation down, the comfort is temporarily regained until the next flare up that is usually more difficult to treat.

 I explained to Tamara that the culture came back with no pathogens growing in the ear canal and only a small amount of yeast, which is very common.
-I suggested that she continue the conventional anti-fungal medication and address her nutrition, do a detox and make sure that she gets out more often and loses some weight too.
+I suggested she continue the conventional anti-fungal medication and address her nutrition, do a detox and make sure that she gets out more often and loses some weight too.
 In other words, I suggested that chronic ear treatment is not a quick fix and that weeks and months were needed.
 There was also a high chance that the ear problems may come back as part of cleansing and must not be suppressed by steroid medication.

 I was thrilled to see an email a few days later in which Ursula reported an improvement and appreciation for my work.
 She also commented that her own stress affected Tamara, plus her anxiety around ears was related to excruciating ear pain that she experienced as a child.